 No bureaucracy, no administrative costs!
-Paul and I do not take a penny from this!
+We personally do not take a penny from this!

-We're in negotiations with the owner of a suitable piece of land about the price that he wants for it.
+We're in negotiations with the owner of a suitable piece of land.
 It's about a 15 min drive from San Juan del Sur.
-The land has road access, is close enough to be well-connected with the city, but far enough away from any other neighbourhoods so potential barking doesn't unnerve anyone.
+The land has road access, is close enough to be well-connected with the city, but far enough away from any other neighbourhoods, so potential barking doesn't unnerve anyone.
 The Rio Escondido river runs through it, providing a water source even in dry season.

 SOS Shelter will be a "no kill" and "no abandonment" shelter.
 That means that even animals that are not getting adopted can live in the shelter for as long as it is needed.
 They will have – like all the other animals there – a safe, healthy and loving place to live, no matter for how long.

 We are also straying from the "classic" shelter design that most US-american shelters have (lots of concrete and isolation).
 There will be large open spaces and fresh air, surrounded by nature.